alex/recipes/cook/egg-salad.rst

 #.
 Heat on stove at high heat for 20 minutes.
 #.
 Peel eggs.
 #.
 Slice-and-dice eggs.
 #.
-Add a glob of mayonaise (one large spoonful, approximately).
+Add a glob of mayonnaise (one large spoonful, approximately).
 #.
 Add a pinch of mustard powder and paprika.
 #.
 Mix with fork.